Democrats Get Closer To Serious Field Of Trump Challengers

 Yet something different happened.
 The debate left a clearer imprint.
 The effect was at least somewhat more energizing than the summer meetings, or perhaps just a bit less dispiriting.

-There were still 10 candidates on stage but at least they were the candidates most people wanted to see and — best of all — there was not the prospect of 10 more contestants doing it all over on the following night.
+There were still 10 candidates onstage, but at least they were the candidates most people wanted to see and — best of all — there was not the prospect of 10 more contestants doing it all over on the following night.

 That made a difference.
 The earlier affairs had the feel of the NFL exhibition season, this week felt more like playing for keeps.